 Students With Disabilities

-The Conservatory strives to create a learning environment in which all people with disabilities:
+The Conservatory strives to create a learning environment that

-- Have equal access to courses, programs and services offered.
+- provides qualified students with disabilities equal access to institutional programs, activities and services offered.

 - Have appropriate confidentiality of all information regarding their disability in line with the FERPA and Privacy Act policies.